slack-samples/deno-code-snippets/Event_Triggers/README.md

 $ slack trigger create --trigger-def ./Event_Triggers/triggers/channel_created.ts
 ```

 To verify the behavior, create a new public channel.
-If the app is running, this workflow will be
+If the app is running, this
-invoked and its bot user will post a message mentioning you in the created
+workflow will be invoked and its bot user will post a message mentioning you in
-channel :tada:
+the created channel :tada:

 ## Reply To Reaction Workflow

 This example workflow can be invoked when a reaction is added to a message in
 the associated channels.

+Before creating a trigger as usual, open the
+`Event_Triggers/triggers/reaction_added.ts` source file, and then **edit the
+part `channel_ids: ["C03E94MKS"],` with valid channel IDs in your workspace**.
+The easiest way to know a channel ID is to click a channel name in the Slack
+client UI, scroll down to the bottom in the popup modal, and then copy the
+string starting with a "C" letter.

 To create an event trigger for the workflow in this template, run the following
 command:

-Before running the command, open the `Event_Triggers/triggers/reaction_added.ts`
-source file, and then **edit the part `channel_ids: ["C03E94MKS"],` with valid
-channel IDs in your workspace**.
-The easiest way to know a channel ID is to
-click a channel name in the Slack client UI, scroll down to the bottom in the
-popup modal, and then copy the string starting with a "C" letter.

 ```zsh
 $ slack trigger create --trigger-def ./Event_Triggers/triggers/reaction_added.ts